Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `UnlockMeleePositioning`  (true/false, default true)
 >
 > When enabled, free player units from standing still when target is already in melee range.
 Auto-disable to avoid conflict when MeleeMover is used.

+**Adjust Max Melee Height Offset by Mech Class**

+> Settings: MaxMeleeVerticalOffsetByClass  (comma separated positive number, default "8,11,14,17")
+>
+> When non-empty, adjust `MaxMeleeVerticalOffset` by the class of the attacker or target, whoever is at the lower ground.
+> Value is for Light, Medium, Heavy, and Assault mechs.
+Non-mechs are considered Light for the purpose of this setting.
+>
+> Game default is all 8.
+Mod default allows bigger mechs to hit and be hit across higher height differences.
+>
+> This setting applies to both Melee and DFA.
+> If a value is missing or invalid, it will be set to the same as lighter class, or "8" if it is the first value.